 Battle for wind turbines: Courts decide in favor of private energy systems!

 The discussion about the construction of small wind turbines outdoors is becoming increasingly important, especially in Rhineland-Palatinate.
-On April 4, 2024, this fell Higher Administrative Court of Rhineland-Palatinate a highly anticipated verdict on this issue.
+This fell on April 4, 2024 Rhineland-Palatinate Higher Administrative Court a highly anticipated verdict on this issue.
 The case revolves around a lawsuit brought by residents from the Altenkirchen district who wanted to build four small wind turbines with a height of 6.50 meters on their property.

-The district had rejected the residents' application because the small wind turbines did not serve the public energy supply.
-However, the court rejected this argument and made it clear that the establishment of the systems is a project privileged under building law in accordance with Section 35 (1) No. 5 of the Building Code (BauGB).
-This also applies if the electricity produced is not fed into the public network, but is used for your own consumption, such as the Press release from the Higher Administrative Court explained.
+The district rejected the residents' application because the small wind turbines did not serve the public energy supply.
+However, the court rejected this argument and made it clear that the construction of the facilities was a privileged project under construction law in accordance with Section 35 Paragraph 1 No. 5 of the Building Code (BauGB).
+This also applies if the electricity produced is not fed into the public grid but is used for your own consumption, as is the case Press release from the Higher Administrative Court explained.

 Environmentally friendly progress or concerns?